Somalia at the 2020 Summer Olympics

-Somalia competed at the 2020 Summer Olympics in Tokyo.
-Originally scheduled to take place from 24 July to 9 August 2020, the Games have been postponed to 23 July to 8 August 2021, due to the COVID-19 pandemic.
-It was the nation's tenth appearance at the Summer Olympics since its debut in 1972.
+Somalia sent a delegation to compete at the 2020 Summer Olympics in Tokyo.
+Originally scheduled to take place from 24 July to 9 August 2020, the Games were then postponed to 23 July to 8 August 2021, due to the COVID-19 pandemic.
+It was the nation's tenth appearance at the Summer Olympics since its debut in 1972, only missing for three occasions.